- Hunting Hours

 Tribal Hunting has been occurring here in the Pacific Northwest for millennia.
 As a historic way of life, the indigenous people in Washington State have hunted, fished, and gathered natural resources, traditional foods, and medicinal plants since time immemorial.

-There are 24 tribes that have off-reservation hunting rights within Washington State.
-There are also some tribes in Washington that do not have treaties or rights to hunt off their reservations.
-Both tribal and state-licensed hunters hunt game animals across the state.
-It is important that Washington Department of Fish and Wildlife and tribes work together to manage wildlife.
-This can be complicated because tribal ceremonial and subsistence hunting and state recreational hunting are based on different cultural heritages and legal frameworks.
+Twenty-four tribes have off-reservation hunting rights within Washington State.
+However, some tribes in Washington do not have treaties or rights to hunt off their reservations.
+Instead, both tribal and state-licensed hunters hunt game animals across the state.
+The Washington Department of Fish and Wildlife and tribal governments must work together to manage wildlife while accounting for differences in cultural heritages and legal frameworks, such as tribal ceremonial and subsistence hunting and state recreational hunting.

 Many tribal governments take an active role in the management of wildlife resources.
-Most tribes with off-reservation hunting rights develop their own regulations and management strategies.
-In recent years, WDFW and various tribes have worked together to develop management plans for wildlife populations and to re-build game populations.
-For more information about tribal hunting, please see the Department website at: https://wdfw.wa.gov/hunting/management/tribal
+Most tribes with off-reservation hunting rights develop their regulations and management strategies.
+In recent years, WDFW and various tribes have worked together to develop management plans for wildlife populations and to rebuild game populations.
+For more information about tribal hunting, please see the Department website at: https://wdfw.wa.gov/hunting/management/tribal.